mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 Every statement ends with a semi-colon, `;`.
 Remember this fact!

+The first statement we will learn is printing to the screen.

+But first we must look at something else.

 ## Basic form of Java

 Before we learn our first statement, we will look at the basic form of Java: